WHAT WE KNOW

 Goji berries are one of the so-called superfruits that have attracted much attention in recent years.
 One of the most nutritionally dense fruits in the world, goji berries (also known as wolfberries) have been used in Chinese medicine for over 2,000 years.
 What’s the appeal?
 They have been found to make people feel generally more super.
 And who doesn’t want to feel better?

-While goji berries have a very holistic benefit to one’s sense of well-being, goji is frequently used to aid with sleep and stress, in particular.
+While goji berries have a very holistic benefit to one’s sense of well-being, they are frequently used to aid with sleep and stress, in particular.
 That’s because data has shown that goji berries have among the highest concentrations of melatonin among edible plants.
+In fact, as the authors of one study reported, “The results found that participants experienced significantly increased [...] sleep quality, ease of waking up, ability to focus, mental acuity, calmness and an overall feelings of health, contentment and happiness."

 Researchers are also exploring the effect of goji berries on vision with several studies suggesting the fruit has a positive impact on macular health.
 Goji is also recognized as a good source of antioxidants.